aleen42/PersonalWiki/post/bpm_detection_with_javascript/bpm_detection_with_javascript.md

 I placed my initial effort at the top of the screen.
 What you see is a chart of all the floats in the buffer (again, representing the song) above a certain threshold, mapped to their position within the song.
 There does appear to be some regularity to the peaks, but their distribution is hardly uniform within any threshold.

 If we can find a way to graph the song with a very uniform distribution of peaks, it should be simple to determine tempo.
 Therefore I'll try to manipulate the audio buffer in order to achieve that type of distribution.
-This is where the Web Audio API comes in: I can use it to transform the audio in a relatively intuitive way.
+This is where the Web Audio API comes in: I can use it to transform the audio in a relatively intuitive (直觀的) way.

 ```js
 // Function to identify peaks